 Bucharest Old Town

-Spend some time wandering around the narrow cobbled streets of the old town where you will find a mix of elegantly restored building, glass-clad modern architecture, street art and buildings still in disrepair.
+Spend some time wandering around the narrow cobbled streets of the old town where you will find a mix of elegantly restored period buildings alongside, glass-clad modern architecture, street art and buildings still in a state of disrepair.

 Head to Caru’ cu Bere restaurant, one of the oldest restaurants in the city.
 The dark wood carvings and frescoes glittering with gold foil decorate the walls which stretch up too high ceilings and stained glass windows.